com-480-data-visualization/project-2023-la-vizta/README.md

 More concretely, we would like to display a map of the world.
 Data could be shown as shapes, popups, graphs, colors as well as text.
 # EDOU -> MORE ON THIS
-....
-The website will consist of a map with colors related to genre and popups to show tracks and genres that have been the most streamed per country.
+The website will consist of a map where each country will have:
+- a color correspoding to the most listened genre
+- a popup on clickEvent with the top 5 most streamed tracks and a chart to naviguate and see the evolution of their streams over time.
+Moreover, we would like to add ... (filter)

 ### Exploratory Data Analysis